-As already stressed above, the Commission shares with the Austrian authorities the policy objective of fighting illegal content online and welcomes their express-support to of the Digital Services Act.
-In particular, the Commission welcomes their views supporting the need for EU legislative action9.
+As already stressed above, the Commission shares with the Austrian authorities the policy objective of fighting illegal content online and welcomes their support of the Digital Services Act.
+In particular, the Commission welcomes their views supporting the need for EU legislative action.

-However, in view of the Commission's intention to adopt the Digital Services Act legislative proposal in the upcoming daysweeks, it is suggested that Member States exercise restraint when considering the adoption of national initiatives on this same matter, such as the notified draft.
-The Commission is committed to work closely with Member States throughout the preparation and negotiation of this fileits proposal and invites the Austrian authorities to actively participate in the process.
+However, in view of the Commission's intention to adopt the Digital Services Act legislative proposal in the coming weeks, it is suggested that Member States exercise restraint when considering the adoption of national initiatives on this same matter, such https://ec.europa.eu/growth/tools-databases/tris/en/search/?trisaction=search.detail&year=2020&num=544 "As this is a cross-border challenge, effective regulation at the European level is the best solution.
+In its Resolution of the Council of Ministers of 9 July 2020, the Federal Government therefore welcomed the submission of a Digital Services Act announced by the European Commission for the end of the year."

+as the notified draft.
+The Commission is committed to work closely with Member States throughout the preparation and negotiation of its proposal and invites the Austrian authorities to actively participate in the process.